 Sandstone is one of the most popular materials for paving.
 Since it is considered ideal for almost all types of weather conditions, it is extensively used for exterior paving in residential and commercial projects across the globe.
 In addition to its occurrence in numerous rustic shades, sandstone is naturally anti-skid and easily absorbs moisture, which makes it perfect for paving applications.
+Sandstone paving is quite popular.
 Sandstone is easy to cut and carve, due to which, it is easy to process at sandstone factories and installed in various areas like gardens, backyards and front yards.

 India is a leading producer of export-quality sandstone in multiple shades of brown, green, gold, red, black, white and yellow.
 To get a sandstone product for your paving needs, you can contact the globally reputed sandstone manufacturer and exporter from India – Regatta Universal Exports, which has a more than 17 years of experience in sandstone manufacturing and export of quality sandstone from India to various countries across the globe.